bibanon/neofuuka-scraper/readme.md

 * `dbDatabase` - Database name.
 * `dbCharset` - Database connection charset.
 Always use `utf8mb4`.
 * `doSavePosts` - Enable saving post text data to database.
 Don't disable this.
 This probably shouldn't even be an option.
-* `doSaveFilesThb` - Enable saving thumbnail image files.
+* `doSaveFilesThb` - Enable saving thumbnail media files.
-* `doSaveFilesSrc` - Enable saving original image files.
+* `doSaveFilesSrc` - Enable saving original media files.
 * `threadsForPosts` - How many threads to use to download post text data (json).
 Usually no more than `1` or `2` are needed.
-* `threadsForFilesThb` - How many threads to use to download thumbnail image files.
+* `threadsForFilesThb` - How many threads to use to download thumbnail media files.
 Suggested values are between `5` and `20`.
-* `threadsForFilesSrc` - How many threads to use to download original image files.
+* `threadsForFilesSrc` - How many threads to use to download original media files.
 Suggested values are between `2` and `5`.
 * `catalogScrapeEnable` - Enable use of catalog data to scrape posts.
 Reduces request counts significantly for faster boards.
 More info above in the Catalog Scraping section.
 * `catalogScrapeTimeFreq` - How often a thread must be updating to be eligible for catalog scraping, in seconds.
 Suggested values are between `60` and `240`.
 * `catalogScrapeTimeWait` - How long to wait before doing a full scrape on a thread that was catalog scraped, in seconds.
 Suggested values are between `240` and `600`.
 Higher values will result in lower poster count accuracy.